We all have days when we feel a little Grinch-like.

 6. Be Grateful

-Studies have also observed an increase in motivation, optimism and a reduction in physical symptoms in those who keep a gratitude journal (5).
-Whether you prefer to write down what you’re grateful for or reflect without a pen and paper, simply focusing your attention on what you appreciate can be an instant mood booster.
+Studies have also observed an increase in motivation, optimism and a reduction in physical symptoms in those who keep a gratitude journal.
+(5) Whether you prefer to write down what you’re grateful for or reflect without a pen and paper, simply focusing your attention on what you appreciate can be an instant mood booster.
 But the trick is to feel grateful, as opposed to just thinking about what you’re thankful for.
 Sometimes when we’re grumpy, it’s easy to be in a state of resistance and initially avoid activities that will generate positive feelings.
-But by focusing your attention on finding just one thing you appreciate (which could be something as simple as having all of your fingers and toes), you’ll often find the list keeps growing.
+But by focusing your attention on finding just one thing you appreciate (which could be something as simple as having all of your fingers and toes), you’ll often find the list keeps growing. [tweet_quote] Try a gratitude journal to help you focus on the things that make you happy.[/tweet_quote]

 It can also help to keep a log of the good things you’ve attracted into your life (as you encounter them).
 This way, when you’re in a bad mood, you can see proof of the good situations that have come into your existence, which can help reassure you that things always improve and get better.